IntersectMBO/plutus/plutus-conformance/test-cases/uplc/evaluation/builtin/semantics/bls12_381-cardano-crypto-tests/README.md

 cannot be used because they are **incorrect**.

-The other BLS12-381 conformance tests (in neighbouring directories of the current one) use inputs which were chosen semi-randomly and the outputs were generated using the Plutus Core implementations of the BLS12-381 built-in
-functions: thus they don't test against some independent source of truth, although they do guard against changes in the Plutus Core implementation and can be used to test other Plutus Core evaluators for compatibilty with the standard one.
+The other BLS12-381 conformance tests (in neighbouring directories of the current one) test a wider range of properties, but their inputs were chosen semi-randomly and their outputs were generated using the Plutus Core implementations of the BLS12-381 built-in functions: thus they don't test against some independent source of truth, although they do guard against changes in the Plutus Core implementation and can be used to test other Plutus Core evaluators for compatibilty with the standard one.
 Also, there are comprehensive property tests [here](https://github.com/input-output-hk/plutus/tree/master/plutus-core/untyped-plutus-core/test/Evaluation/Builtins) which may be converted into conformance tests at some point in the future.